Orchot Tzaddikim: Authorship

 According to Rabbi Gil Student, "Orechos Tzadikim is an anonymous mussar sefer that has enjoyed a lasting impact on Judaism.
 It is surprising that the sefer was never attributed to anyone...we can state with certainty is that the author lived in or after the early 14th century.
 Despite being influenced by the German Chasidim, he was a follower of the French Ba’alei Ha-Tosafos.
 We can suggest that the author lived in the late 14th century in France or among French exiles, but not in Germany or Spain.

-There is speculation that the book was authored by a female, owing to the author's heavy reliance on biblical passages as sources, as opposed to Talmudic passages, and choosing to publish anonymously.
+There is speculation that the book was authored by a woman, owing to the author's heavy reliance on biblical passages as sources, as opposed to Talmudic passages, and choosing to publish anonymously.
 However, publishing anonymously may merely indicate the author's very example of character development.
 Additionally, notwithstanding the author's frequent usage of biblical sources, the author was clearly well versed in Talmudic passages and at one point sharply criticizes the pilpul method of Talmud study, recommending a more traditional approach.
 There is, however, internal evidence that the author may have been thinking within the world of women at the time, such as the use of cooking metaphors.